-During the three years ended December 31, 2010, we invested approximately \$2.0 million in the expansion of our facilities and infrastructure and for the purchase of equipment.
-In 2011, we expect to invest approximately \$1.5 million in capital expenditures, primarily for our operations in Israel and Germany, mainly in manufacturing equipment to expand our manufacturing capacity and to upgrade our technological capabilities.
+During the three years ended December 31, 2011, we invested approximately \$2.2 million in the expansion of our facilities and infrastructure and for the purchase of equipment.
+In 2012, we expect to invest approximately \$2.0 million in capital expenditures, primarily for our operations in Israel and Germany, mainly in manufacturing equipment to expand our manufacturing capacity and to upgrade our technological capabilities.
 We intend to finance these expenditures with suppliers' credit, cash flow from operations and bank loans; however, external financing may not be available, or, if available, may not be on terms favorable to us.
-If adequate funds are not available to us, our business, and results of operations and financial condition will be materially and adversely affected.
+If adequate funds are not available to us, our business, and results of operations and financial condition may be adversely affected.